yangxiao2/ICPR_JNU_MMD/README.md

 # Baseline

-This code is based on [yolo-v5](https://github.com/ultralytics/yolov5/releases), you can follow the [README_yolo.md](/README_yolo.md) first to build a envirement.
+This code is based on [yolo-v5](https://github.com/ultralytics/yolov5/releases), you can follow the [README_yolo.md](/README_yolo.md) or [README_yolo.zh-CH.md](/README_yolo.zh-CH.md)first to build a envirement.
 We have modified it to accommodate this multimodal task, while you can also build your own model to accomplish this task.

-In this code, we provide a
+In this code, we provide a [/data/ICPR_JNU_MMDetection_v1.yaml](/data/ICPR_JNU_MMDetection_v1.yaml) to suit the dataset.
 ## Training
 We provide a